Kukatpally metro station

 The Kukatpally Metro Station is located on the Red Line of the Hyderabad Metro in India.
 This station was opened to public on 2017.
 It is near to Reliance Smart Bazaar, BJP Office, Omni Hospital, Sri Chaitanya Junior College, TSRTC Bus Stop, Reliance Digital and Indian Post Office.

 History

 It was opened on 29 November 2017.

 The station

 Structure

 Kukatpally elevated metro station situated on the Red Line of Hyderabad Metro.

 Facilities

 The stations have staircases, elevators and escalators from the street level to the platform level which provide easy and comfortable access.
-Also, operation panels inside the elevators are installed at a level that can be conveniently operated by all passengers, including differently-abled and elderly citizens.
+Also, operation panels inside the elevators are installed at a level that can be conveniently operated by all passengers, including disabled and elderly citizens.